-UNC Chapel Hill ranks 7th nationally in NIH funding (2013), and many of our individual departments and graduate programs are ranked in the top 10 as well.
-We attract the best and brightest faculty, and we house the most sophisticated equipment in modern core facilities.
-Our distinguished faculty are international leaders, members of the National Academy of Sciences, NIH Merit Award winners, and a 2007 Nobel laureate (Oliver Smithies).
-Visit our Current Students News section for a sampling of high-impact student achievements and our Research & Faculty section to see the tremendous breadth and depth of research pursued at UNC.
+UNC Chapel Hill ranks 9th nationally in NIH funding (2016), and many of our individual departments and graduate programs are ranked in the top 10 as well.
+We attract the best and brightest faculty, and we house the most sophisticated equipment in modern core facilities that are accessible to the entire community for both data collection and training.
+Our distinguished faculty are international leaders, members of the National Academy of Sciences, NIH Merit Award winners, and Nobel laureates (Smithies and Sancar).
+Visit the Research & Faculty section to see the tremendous breadth and depth of research pursued at UNC.

 Our graduates hold leadership positions in multiple professions: academia, biotechnology, public policy, education, scientific writing, and more.
 Becoming a top-notch independent scientist requires more than strong experimental skills however.
-We have established an extensive network of professional development resources to support you throughout your graduate training.
+We have established a remarkable collection of professional development resources that is unsurpassed anywhere else to support you throughout your graduate training.
 These resources include specialized certificate programs, guidance with proposal writing, and career counseling.
 Explore the Professional Development (TIBBS) and Diversity & Outreach sections for more information about career support and unique growth opportunities .